yan-xinyi/ET_AKE/README.md

 3. <b>Configuring Incorporated Eye-Tracking Feature Combinations:</b> Adjust the amalgamation of eye-tracking features within the model.
 For instance, the ensuing code signifies the inclusion of all eye-tracking features into the model:
    `input = torch.cat([input, inputs['et'][:,:,:3]], dim=-1)`

+## Citation
+Please cite the following paper if you use this code and dataset in your work.

+>Chengzhi Zhang, Xinyi Yan, Wenqi Yu.
+Enhancing Keyword Extraction with Low-cost Eye-tracking Data.
+2023 (Working Paper）.